-Most new moms tire of breastfeeding in the early days of this journey; sometimes, this is due to stress, physiological changes, or even the pain experienced while feeding their little ones.
-In most cases, this sharp pain during breastfeeding can discourage many new moms from the all-important process of breastfeeding.
+Many times, new moms tire of breastfeeding in the early days of this journey; sometimes, this is due to stress, physiological changes, or even the pain experienced while feeding their little ones.
+The truth is, this sharp pain during breastfeeding can discourage many moms from the all-important process of breastfeeding.

 Causes of Pain During Breastfeeding

-This is a condition that ensues when the breasts produce more milk than required.
+This is a condition that ensues when the breasts produce more milk than is removed either by the baby sucking or by pumping.
 Essentially, it’s a situation where supply exceeds demand.
 As a result of this, the breast becomes overfilled and quite painful.

 Let down means the release of milk.
 Mothers share a very special bond with their babies.
 Sometimes, when a new mom hears her baby cry or just thinks about him/her, the ‘let-down’ reflex occurs, leading to a stimulation of the milk ducts.